pull down

 Terms that have similar or relatively close meanings to "pull down":

-drop downpull uppull timepull indrag downpress downpull backdraw downpull throughsystem pullpull outcall downmove downdrop behindpull overbring downdrop indrop backpush overgo downpull apartpush inpull awaypush alongpush uplet downfall downpull a leverthrow downpush awaycome downknock downmake downdrop intoduck downpush onget downback downhold downsend downfall backsell downbring down onthumb downpull stringslook downtake downcast downweigh downpush backpull up a floorpull offdrill downshove downpin downdrag inlong dropkeep downput downpunch downpull cordpulling powerpush aroundpush throughspin downpush outball downdrop lightbull uptake down a notchdraw backblow downpush up againsthold it downclimb downfall duesuck downfall todrop offstep downtalk down
+drop downpull uppull timepull indrag downpress downpull backdraw downpull throughsystem pullpull up onpull outcall downmove downdrop behindpull overbring downdrop indrop backpush overgo downpull apartpush inpull awaypush alongpush uplet downfall downpull a leverthrow downpush awaycome downknock downmake downdrop intoduck downpush onget downback downhold downsend downfall backsell downbring down onthumb downpull stringslook downtake downcast downweigh downpush backpull up a floorpull offdrill downshove downpin downdrag inlong dropkeep downput downpunch downpull cordpulling powerpush aroundpush throughspin downpush outball downdrop lightbull uptake down a notchdraw backblow downpush up againsthold it downclimb downfall duesuck downfall todrop offstep downtalk down